Applications are due October 31 by 11:59 p.m.

 Kim McMenamin ‘2008, Sr. Research Scientist, The Hershey Company (Location: Hershey, PA) Shadow Description: Experience Product Development with the Hershey Company.
 Learn how chemistry, math, engineering and food science are all used when developing candy recipes.

-Laurie Whitsel P‘2019, Director of Policy Research, American Heart Association (Location: Washington, DC) Shadow Description: Will introduce students to the policy research work of the American Heart Association, translating science into policy at the national level in areas such as nutrition standards within government feeding programs, food labeling, exercise prescription, active design, tobacco prevention, hypertension treatment and control, systems of care, health IT, access to care and cardiac and stroke rehabilitation.
+Laurie Whitsel P‘2019, Director of Policy Research, American Heart Association (Location: Washington, DC) Shadow Description: Will introduce students to health policy and the policy research work of the American Heart Association.
+Policy areas covered will depend on the shadowing date and the ever-changing political landscape but may include upstream prevention issues including nutrition, physical activity, obesity prevention or other parts of our policy agenda encompassing hypertension treatment and control, systems of care, health IT, access to care and cardiac and stroke rehabilitation.
 The association’s policy research department provides evidence-review, modeling, and policy development as the foundation for the American Heart Association’s advocacy work at the national and state level.
 The shadowing experience will take place in our DC office.

 Arts/Music - Business/Sales/Insurance – Consulting – Education – Entrepreneur - Event Planning - Finance/Investment – Government - Higher Education/Development - Human Resources - Information Technology/Computer – Law - Library/Museum - Medicine/Healthcare - Non-Profit/Public Policy - Public Relations/Communications (Media, Advertising, Marketing, Publishing, Editing) - Sciences/Research - Social Work - Sports Management/Industry –Other